Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 ## Relationship to Platform V3

-Platform V3 should be understood as the next architectural layer, not as the starting point.
+Platform V3 is the next architectural layer, not the starting point.

 The existing infrastructure already includes domains, systems, code, data, and standards.
 Platform V3 is the opportunity to: